thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 {: id="auto-add" }
 ### Automatically add SAML users to Thoughtspot: (yes/no)
-If you choose 'yes', then new users will be automatically created in ThoughtSpot upon first successful SSO login.
+If you choose 'yes', then new users will be automatically created in ThoughtSpot.

-If you choose 'no', then SAML users will not be added in ThoughtSpot upon first successful SSO login.
-Instead, you must [add users manually]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user).
+If 'no', then SAML users will be added in ThoughtSpot upon first successful SSO login.

 {: id="ts-auth" }
 ### Also use ThoughtSpot internal authentication: (y/n)